| |

 Gather-Arrange-Scatter: Node-Level Request Reordering for Parallel File Systems on Multi-Core Clusters

-Kazuki Ohta(The University of Tokyo), Hiroya Matsuba(The University of Tokyo), Yutaka Ishikawa(The University of Tokyo)
+Kazuki Ohta(The University of Tokyo), Hiroya Matsuba(The University of

 P-8